 No one knows if the device was ever created, much less whether or not it worked.
 There were no schematics or anything tangible.
 Some even believe the whole idea was a joke on Edison’s part.

-However, at the time, spiritualism was in full swing.
-These were the days of spirit photography and psychic mediums.
-Here’s an interesting quote from How Stuff Works: “The inventor…spoke of his quest in several magazines and explained to The New York Times that his machine would measure what he described as the life units that scatter through the universe after death.”
+“The inventor…spoke of his quest in several magazines and explained to The New York Times that his machine would measure what he described as the life units that scatter through the universe after death.”

 It’s a compelling idea, talking to spirits.
 No doubt about that.